Note

-Sentence Transformers v3.2 just released, introducing the ONNX and OpenVINO backends for Sentence Transformer models.
+Sentence Transformers v3.2 recently released, introducing the ONNX and OpenVINO backends for Sentence Transformer models.
 Read SentenceTransformer > Usage > Speeding up Inference to learn more about the new backends and what they can mean for your inference speed.

 Sentence Transformers (a.k.a.
 SBERT) is the go-to Python module for accessing, using, and training state-of-the-art text and image embedding models.
 It can be used to compute embeddings using Sentence Transformer models (quickstart) or to calculate similarity scores using Cross-Encoder models (quickstart).
 This unlocks a wide range of applications, including semantic search, semantic textual similarity, and paraphrase mining.